 On the other hand, 4% of US entrepreneurs have a doctorate, while the vast majority did finish their college education.

-13. There are 71 women entrepreneurs for every 100 men in the United States, based on the female entrepreneurship statistics.
+14. There are 71 women entrepreneurs for every 100 men in the United States, based on the female entrepreneurship statistics.

 The national average shows that by roughly a third, men report greater Total Entrepreneurial Activity Rates compared to women.
 The rate of female entrepreneurs rose between 2015 and 2016 by one percent (reaching 10% of the female population), compared to male statistics, which stayed the same (being at 15%).